YaphetsYL/TechDeepDive/README.md

 ### Initial Version

 These rules consolidates programming practices from code review sessions.
-Some of the rules referred from Alibaba Java Coding Guidelines.
+Some of the rules are referred from Alibaba Java Coding Guidelines.

 ## <font color="green">1.
 Programming Specification</font>